Ivan1248/gyroflow/README.md

 ## Modified Gyroflow

 This repository contains a modified version of [Gyroflow](https://github.com/gyroflow/gyroflow) with the following functionality added:
-- motion direction alignment – the virtual camera is pointed in the direction of motion estimated via relative pose estimation,
+- Motion direction alignment – the virtual camera is pointed in the direction of motion estimated using relative pose estimation.
+Using the back camera stream is supported.
-- GPS synchronization – GPX files can be loaded, synchronized with the motion estimated from IMU data and motion direction alignment,
+- GPS synchronization – GPX files can be loaded, synchronized with the motion estimated from IMU data and motion direction alignment.
 - GPS data visualization – a simple map and GPS course angle alignment chart option in the timeline.

 ## Data extraction from omnidirectional videos

-The videos have been recorded with head-mounted omnidirectional cameras.
+Our videos have been recorded with head-mounted omnidirectional cameras.
 They contain gyroscope and accelerometer (IMU) data and unsynchronized GPS data.

 Requirements:
 - Transform fisheye projection to perspective projection with 127° field of view.
-- Correct the camera direction (optical axis) to point along the motion direction.
+- Correct the camera direction (optical axis) to point along the forward motion direction.
 - Synchronize GPS tracks with the video (IMU).

 _Potential additional requirements: equirectangular projection, added distoriton?_